-This page will detail how to install and setup EZ-Builder on your computer.
+This page will detail how to install and setup EZ-Builder on your PC or tablet/phone.
 It will cover everything you need to get started with EZ-Robots.
 The ‘Start Here’ guide that is included in every box is also an extremely useful tool.
 Please note that EZ-Builder currently only works on Windows (not Macs or Chromebooks).

 Find the green button labelled “Download EZ-Builder Installer.msi” and click on it.
 (1) Once it’s downloaded, click on the file to open it.
 (2)

 This prompt or a similar one like it may pop up.
 Click on “Run”.

 The subsequent pages will be listed in the above window.
 Click the buttons as follows:

 If a security prompt shows up, click on “Yes”.

 Click on “Finish”.

 Your computer may ask to install necessary C++ or C# .net structure code.
 This is normal, and you should allow it to happen, as often the software will automatically go and find the necessary files.
 If you have any issues, please contact firstname.lastname@example.org.
 Now you have properly installed EZ-Builder.
 However, there are a few more things to do before we can be fully set up.

 When you first open EZ-Builder, you will get a popup with some information and arrows to continue.
 Read through these pages, click on the arrows to go to the next page.
 At the end, check off the Agree to Terms and Conditions checkbox and click OK.

 We now have to login to an account or create one.
 There are two options: